Steve-Mcl/node-red-contrib-mcprotocol/README.md

 node-red-contrib-mcprotocol
 ===========================

+## About

 ### Overview
-This is a Node-RED node module to directly interface with MITSUBISHI PLCs over mcprotocol Ethernet protocol.
+This is a Node-RED node module to directly interface with MITSUBISHI PLCs over Ethernet using MC Protocol.

 ### Features
 - Both TCP and UDP connections are possible